MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Garcia_Gracela_Students-Performance/README.md

 Dependent/Target Variable:

-- Math Score
+- num__Math_Score

 Features Used:

-- Reading Score
+- num__Reading_Score
-- Writing Score
+- num__Writing_Score
-- Ethnicity_group B
+- nom__Ethnicity_group B
-- Ethnicity_group C
+- nom__Ethnicity_group C
-- Ethnicity_group D
+- nom__Ethnicity_group D
-- Ethnicity_group E
+- nom__Ethnicity_group E
-- Lunch_standard
+- nom__Lunch_standard
-- Test_Prep_none
+- nom__Test_Prep_none
-- Gender_male
+- nom__Gender_male
-- Parental_LOE_high school
+- ord__Parental_LOE_high school
-- Parental_LOE_some college
+- ord__Parental_LOE_some college
-- Parental_LOE_associate's degree
+- ord__Parental_LOE_associate's degree
-- Parental_LOE_bachelor's degree
+- ord__Parental_LOE_bachelor's degree
-- Parental_LOE_master's degree
+- ord__Parental_LOE_master's degree

 ## 3. Preprocessing Summary

+Categorical Encoding: Converts non-ordinal variables into a numerical format using One-Hot Encoding to prevent models from inferring an incorrect order.

+Scaling: The independent variables was scaled using StandardScaler after splitting to have a fair balance between low and high values.

+Cleaning Steps:
+- Handle Missing Values
+- Create Categorical Features

+Train-Test Split: Splitting the dataset into train and test to be able to test as well as train the data for the preparation of machine learning.

 ## 4. Model and Result
 ### Model Used: **Linear Regression**

+The target variable, num_Math_score, is a continuous numerical outcome, which is the primary domain for the use of Linear Regression is the reason that this model type is used.
+Furthermore, the past evaluation of preprocessed data show a strong quantified linearity, therefore, Linear Regression is preferred for its simplicity, efficiency, and high interpretability—it provides a clear, additive representation of how both continuous and binary (0/1) predictor variables contribute to the predicted Math Score.

 ### Metrics:

 **Mean Absolute Value**